Castleton, Vermont: Museums and other points of interest

-The Higley House was built in 1810 by Erastus Higley, and houses antiques and furnishings.
+The Higley House, built in 1810 by Erastus Higley, houses antiques and furnishings.
 Antique carriages are located on the grounds.
-The house is now maintained by the Castleton Historical Society, and was built and lived in by the Higley family until 1973.
+The house is now maintained by the Castleton Historical Society and was built and lived in by the Higley family until 1973.

 The Castleton Federated Church was built in 1833 by master builder Thomas Dake.
 The church is listed in the Historic American Buildings Survey.

 The Cobbler's Shop is an old brick building on the corner of Main Street and Cemetery Road.
-It was built at some point between 1774 and 1794 by Nehemiah Hoyt, some people believe it to be the oldest brick building in Vermont.
+It was built between 1774 and 1794 by Nehemiah Hoyt; some people believe it to be the oldest brick building in Vermont.

 The Castleton Medical Chapel was built in 1821 as part of Castleton University (Castleton State College at the time).
 It is located on Seminary Street close to the Fine Arts Center.

 Education

 Castleton is part of the Slate Valley Modified Unified School District.
 The town has one school: Castleton Elementary School, which serves grades K–6.
 Students from Castleton families attend high school at Fair Haven Union High School and attend junior high at Fair Haven Union Middle School.

 Castleton University is located in Castleton and dates back to 1787.
 It is a public liberal arts college.